gmp26/site/sources/stations/template.md

 ---
-id: NA1
+id: NA1 (optional = omit if same as filename and url)
-url: URL of page
 title: A question
 dependencies:
 	- a dependency
 layout: (optional - defaults to 'station')

----

-### Key Questions
+keyQuestions:
 	- text of the key question
 	- text of the key question
 	- text of the key question

+---